ayaanzhaque/ScoutingBackend2020/README.md

-Scouting Backend for 2020 Season
+# Scouting Backend for 2020 Season
+Backend Code for the 2020 Scouting App